-Confused about what kind of goggles to get?
-Here’s a breakdown on the best swimming goggles for fast swimming.
+Confused about what kind of swim goggles to get?
+Here’s a breakdown on the best swimming goggles for every kind of swimming.

 The swim goggle is one of the most critical pieces of swimming gear.

 It allows you to properly see the walls, backstroke flags and other swimmers, and also keeps your eyes from getting red and irritated.

 Based on 25+ years of experience in the pool, below are my best swimming goggles out there for competitive swimmers.
 They are separated into two categories, training and competition, but these are only suggestions based on price, as the competition goggles are quite pricey.